 We have two (2) forms that must be completed by every curler and submitted to the club prior to your first night of curling.
 There are no exceptions to this; you may either email these forms to the club or bring with you on your first night.
 You will not be allowed on the ice without these forms completed:

 Regulations and expert advice are updated often, so our approach is fluid.
-We plan to reassess often.
+We are reassessing weekly.

 We are guided by the Alberta Guidance for Sport, Physical Activity and Recreation: (https://www.alberta.ca/assets/documents/covid-19-relaunch-sports-physical-activity-and-recreation.pdf), Alberta Guidance for Restaurants and Hospitality: (https://open.alberta.ca/dataset/covid-19-information-guidance-for-restaurants-cafes-pubs-and-bars), City of Calgary Mask Bylaw: (https://www.calgary.ca/csps/cema/covid19/safety/covid-19-city-of-calgary-mask-bylaw.html), and Curling Canada Return to Play Guidelines (https://www.curling.ca/blog/2020/07/06/return-to-play-guidelines/).